Editorial by Industrial Quick Search

 Interconnection Cord Set

-This is an assembly consisting of a male and female connector.
-It is intended for connecting two electrical appliances.
-An example is a power cord connecting a UPS to a desktop CPU or monitor.
+This assembly consists of a male and female connector and is used for connecting two electrical appliances.
+An example would be a power cord linking a UPS (uninterruptible power supply) to a desktop CPU or monitor.
+Interconnection cord sets are common in data centers, server rooms, and AV equipment setups where modular connectivity is required.

 Interconnection Cord Set